 - Effect of risk on the business

-- Financial impact of the conversion - does the bank need a fast result at a lower cost but higher risk, or can it afford to take its time and cut risk?
+- The financial impact of the conversion - does the bank need a fast result at a lower cost but higher risk, or can it afford to take its time and cut risk?

 The Pros and Cons of a Big Bang Approach